owlchester/kanka/resources/api-docs/1.0/campaign-styles.md

 <a name="all-campaign-styles"></a>
 ## All Campaign Styles

 You can get a list of all the campaign styles of a campaign by using the following endpoint.
-Note that this feature is reserved to boosted campaigns.
+Note that this feature is reserved to premium campaigns.

 > {warning} Don't forget that all endpoints documented here need to be prefixed with `{{version}}/campaigns/{campaign.id}/`.